Love School

 "Love School" is a song by Australian rock duo Divinyls, released in March 1991 from their fourth studio album, Divinyls.
 "Love School" peaked at number 43 on the Australian ARIA Singles Chart.

 Background

 In late 1990, Divinyls released the song "I Touch Myself", which went to number one in Australia, number four in the US and number ten in the UK.
-It became the most successful single of their career and is regarded as their signature song.
 Although "Love School" did not chart internationally, it still became a minor success in Australia, where it peaked at number 43 and spent four weeks in the top 50.